TechSmith/ServiceBusValet/Readme.md

 # Service Bus Valet #

-The Service Bus Valet is a WPF application used to inspect and reprocess Deadletter messages in Service Bus Topics / Subscriptions.
+The Service Bus Valet is a C# .NET, WPF application used to inspect and reprocess Deadletter messages in Service Bus Topics / Subscriptions.

 ## Deadletter Processing Demonstration ##